kyma-project/istio/docs/user/migration/external-name-alias.md

 Due to that, deprecation on the annotation will be introduced.
 If you are affected by this change, you should update your configuration to align with the new behavior.

-## Virtual Service
+## VirtualService

-Due to the current Istio misbehavior, VirtualService cannot point with its destination to the Service of type ExternalName as the upgrade notes states [Ref](https://istio.io/latest/news/releases/1.21.x/announcing-1.21/upgrade-notes/).
+According to [Istio 1.21 Upgrade Notes](https://istio.io/latest/news/releases/1.21.x/announcing-1.21/upgrade-notes/), VirtualService cannot point with its destination to the Service of type ExternalName.
 The limitation exists in the traffic coming from the internal mesh clients.
 Creating a ServiceEntry, has no effect despite upgrade notes for 1.21.
 Routing to the Service of type ExternalName which alias other type of Service also will not work.
 Instead, it has to point to the actual host that is being aliased by the Service of type ExternalName.
 With [PR](https://github.com/istio/istio/pull/52589) merged, VirtualService should be able to point to the Service of type ExternalName for the internal mesh traffic.

-The following will not work:
+The following configuration will not work:

 ```yaml
 apiVersion: v1